stuartpet/Bookmark-Challange/README.md

 Challenges

-Creating User Stories
+*Creating User Stories
-Setting up a Web Project
+*Setting up a Web Project
-Viewing bookmarks
+*Viewing bookmarks
-Setting up a Database
+*Setting up a Database
-Creating your First Table
+*Creating your First Table
-Manipulating Table Data
+*Manipulating Table Data
-Interacting with Postgres from Ruby
+*Interacting with Postgres from Ruby
-Upgrading your Toolset
+*Upgrading your Toolset
-Setting up a Testing Environment
+*Setting up a Testing Environment
-Creating bookmarks
+*Creating bookmarks
-Wrapping Database data in program objects
+*Wrapping Database data in program objects
-Deleting bookmarks
+*Deleting bookmarks
-CRUD
+*CRUD
-Extracting a Database Setup object
+*Extracting a Database Setup object
-Validating bookmarks
+*Validating bookmarks
-One to Many Relationships
+*One to Many Relationships
-Many to Many Relationships
+*Many to Many Relationships
-Registration
+*Registration
-Authentication
+*Authentication

 Use Rspec, Sinatra, Capybara, SQL

 User Stories -
-1: As a User I want to be able to see a list of my bookmarks.
+*As a User I want to be able to see a list of my bookmarks.
 So that I can be taken to a bookmarked site I want to click on a bookmark I want to be able to access bookmarked sites quickly without doing another search